CastilloDel/FizzBuzz/README.md

 ### Go

 The Go version is also rather simple.
 I tried to use a helper struct to perform a different solution.
 This could have been a tuple, but Go doesn't have support for tuples.
 The tests in this version are placed with the files they test, because that seems to be the convention in go

+### Ruby

+A simple implementation using Rspec and Rake.